-I have also held Non–Executive Directorships within the health sector, including the NSW Northern Suburbs Area Health Board and the NSW Cancer Council.
-More recently I have held a number of non–executive director positions including with Energy Australia and the State Superannuation Fund.
-I also am currently a non–executive director with the Sax Institute, a not for profit organisation that seeks to align health research to health policy and programs in order to improve health outcomes, and act as a pro bono senior advisor on health economics.
+Michael’s career has covered four broad areas: public sector policy and finance; investment banking; non–executive director roles; and working in areas related to the health sector.
+Michael spent 17 years in a range of senior state government positions culminating in the role of NSW Treasury Secretary.
+Michael has also held Non–Executive Directorships within the health sector, including the NSW Northern Suburbs Area Health Board and the NSW Cancer Council.
+Michael is currently a non–executive director with the Sax Institute, a not for profit organisation that seeks to align health research to health policy and programs in order to improve health outcomes.

-I hold an Honours and Masters degree in Economics, and a Masters in Philosophy, and am also a Graduate of the Australian Institute of Company Directors (GAICD).
+Michael holds an Honours and Masters degree in Economics, a Masters in Philosophy and is a Graduate of the Australian Institute of Company Directors (GAICD).

 The year ahead

 During the coming year, the Administrator and NHFB CEO will actively engage with all jurisdictional stakeholders, industry partners, and with allied organisations such as the Independent Hospital Pricing Authority (IHPA), the Australian Institute of Health and Welfare (AIHW), and the Australian Commission on Safety and Quality in Health Care (ACSQHC).
 Building on their achievements over the last two years, their future priorities include the following:

 - Working with all jurisdictions to ensure the successful implementation and operation of the 2020-2025 Addendum to the National Health Reform Agreement;

 - Working with the AIHW and all jurisdictions to improve the transparency, consistency and timeliness of public hospital funding information;

 - Undertaking data matching, in full consultation with all jurisdictions, to improve financial integrity while at the same time avoiding creating obstacles to coordinated health care;